Would you like to have a story published in a brand new anthology?

 What is an anthology?
 An anthology is a collection of writing (like stories and poems) and we are putting together our very own anthology written by you!

-The Junior Writers Club is publishing their next anthology in Term 2, 2021 and we are looking for stories, poems, and pieces of non-fiction on the theme “Monster Sushi and Other Weird Dishes“.
+The Junior Writers Club is publishing their next anthology in Term 3, 2021 and we are looking for stories, poems, and pieces of non-fiction on the theme “There’s a Robot In My…“.

-We are looking for stories and poems on the topic of food!
+We are looking for stories and poems on the topic of ROBOTS!

 - Something else…